What is sensory processing disorder?

 How is sensory processing disorder diagnosed?

 Parents may recognize their child’s behavior is not typical.
 But most parents may not know why.
 Don’t be afraid to discuss your child’s behavior with your doctor.
-He or she may refer you to an occupational therapist.
+They may refer you to an occupational therapist.
 These professionals can assess your child for SPD.
-He or she will likely watch your child interact in certain situations.
+They will likely watch your child interact in certain situations.
 The therapist will ask your child questions.
 All of these things will help make a diagnosis.

 Can sensory processing disorder be prevented or avoided?